Industrial SFP’s-Small Form Factor Pluggables

 Transceivers are also designated by their transmission speed.
 SFP modules are generally available in several different categories.

-1 Gbit/s multi-mode fiber, LC connector, with black or beige extraction lever
+1 Gbit/s multi-mode fibre, LC connector, with black or beige extraction lever

 • SX – 850 nm, for a maximum of 0.5km at 1.25 Gbit/s (Gigabit Ethernet).
 Other multi-mode SFP applications support even higher rates at shorter distances.